 - Crisis Intervention - Counseling Services is not on call after hours or over weekends, but does respond to students in crisis during business hours.
 Interns have an opportunity to see students who present in distress for crisis intervention.

 - Assessment - Client assessment is based primarily on use of the clinical interview and interpretation of the Counseling Center Assessment of Psychological Symptoms (CCAPS), supplemented by other forms of formal testing, as deemed clinically appropriate.
 In accord with an evidence-based practice approach, interns are required to formulate cases based on appropriate evidence with reference to normative standards.
-Since vocational counseling is an element of the training experience, the intern will make use of multiple vocational assessment techniques, including standardized measures and other structured procedures.
+As vocational counseling is a component of service provision in a university counseling center and interns may elect to take part in Career Workshops with Career Services, the intern may make use of multiple vocational assessment techniques, including standardized measures and other structured procedures.
 Interns will become proficient in interpretation of results to clients in individual and group formats.

 - Individual Supervision: Supervision is a highly valued experience in our center for both trainees and senior staff.
 We are developmentally oriented and “trainee-centered.”
 Part of the supervision experience includes not only case review, but structured self-reflection elements designed to help the intern develop greater self-awareness.
 In addition, there are opportunities during supervision to discuss application of theoretical perspectives into clinical work.
 Interns are assigned a primary supervisor with whom they meet weekly for two hours.
 That supervisor generally changes each semester.
 In addition, interns are actively encouraged to seek regular consultation with their supervisors throughout the week, as the need arises.
 Our staff have an open door policy and a strong commitment to training and consulting with each other.

 - Supervision of Group Work: Interns are provided supervision by the senior staff member they co-lead group with.
-They meet for a half hour each week to plan the group, discuss group process, and receive feedback about group therapy competencies from the supervisor.
+They meet for 45 minutes each week to plan the group, discuss group process, and receive feedback about group therapy competencies from the supervisor.
 Interns also receive one hour weekly of group supervision of groups led by the Center’s group coordinator and attended by trainees involved in group work.

 - Supervision of Supervision: When interns are providing co-supervision of a practicum student with a licensed psychologist, they meet with that supervisor for an hour a week for supervision of supervision.